CreepTV/CreepTV.github.io/readme.md

 No, these Characters do not posess indepencendce nor take control over any of my actions, i cancelled that development but i think that it would be possible to access the assoicated traits by calling me by the name of that shard.

+Update 04/22: this is all is mostly out of my mind, but i intend to keep it around as memory and explanation of myself.

 #### Shards
 Shards are the collective term for Characters that ive made so far, or rather, isolated from the rest of myself.
 Currently, there are 8 Shards: